Look, folks, let me just tell you, the Republican establishment learns the wrong lessons of everything.

 I'm telling you, folks, this is not an exaggeration.

-And it's it's really kind of striking because it's their business to at least have the pulse of the people, whether they disdain it or not, they at least have always known what it is.
+And it's really kind of striking because it's their business to at least have the pulse of the people, whether they disdain it or not, they at least have always known what it is.

 They have become so contemptuous of non-elites that they're not even endeavoring to understand what's going on out there.